 When allocating basic need funding to Local Authorities central government operate a level of 2% surplus.
-Historical patterns of in year growth have seen increases in pupil numbers in excess of this 2%.
-There is a balance to be found between investment in school places, supporting schools with low pupil numbers and meeting parental preference.
+In the primary sector, historical patterns of in year growth, primarily driven by inward migration to the City have seen significant increases in pupil numbers.
+As a result of this growth a higher level of surplus is required, therefore this strategy recommends a level of surplus up to 5%.